stride3d/stride-website/_posts/2020-04-20-xenko-has-been-renamed-to-stride.md

 ## What's next?

-- Release Stride 4.0 within the next few days.
+- Release Stride 4.0 within the next few days
-- A new attempt at joining the .NET Foundation
+- A new application to join the .NET Foundation
-- A new round were we are going to look for backers
+- A new effort to find more backers
-- The new [Youtube channel](https://www.youtube.com/c/Stride3D) will be the new hub for video tutorials.
+- The new [Youtube channel](https://www.youtube.com/c/Stride3d) will be the new hub for video tutorials.
 We will start with recording videos for the C# beginner section.
-After that we will look at new editor video tutorials and extend the C# tutorials.
+After that, we will look at new editor video tutorials and extend the C# tutorials.

 Here are the new links that you should be using: